 In conventional medicine, the focus is often on diseases and the symptoms; it works “from the outside in”.
 For example, let’s say that you go to the doctor for your annual exam and your blood tests reveal that you have “high cholesterol”.
 The most likely outcome in this situation is that you’ll be prescribed a statin, and in some cases be told to exercise more and eat better.
 There is rarely any serious investigation into what caused the high cholesterol in the first place.

-In Functional Medicine, however, we work “from the inside out”.
-We pay less attention to the symptoms and more attention to the pathology that produces those symptoms.
 High cholesterol is a symptom, not a pathology.
 The pathologies that can lead to high cholesterol include poor thyroid function, intestinal permeability, disrupted gut microbiome, chronic viral or bacterial infections, insulin and leptin resistance, and nutrient imbalances—to name a few.
 If I find high cholesterol in a patient, we will examine all of these potential pathologies, and of course, we will also look at how the individual’s genetics, diet, lifestyle, and other factors related to the exposome may be contributing to them.
 Once we have addressed all of the core pathologies, the cholesterol levels typically normalize on their own.

 Whether the patient’s main complaint is infertility, fatigue, sinusitis, or skin problems, I will focus on these 8 core pathologies because I know (from both clinical experience and research) that they are the most likely underlying causes of their condition.
 In my practice, most of my patients are dealing with not just one of these pathologies, but several.